Capital Gains Tax Rate Calculator Australia: Complete Guide

 • Are primary residences subject to CGT?
 No, primary residences are generally exempt from CGT.

-• How can I offset capital gains?
+• How can I offset gains?
 You can offset gains with capital losses from other investments or carry forward unused losses.

 Conclusion